 Why does lapse rate occur?

 A lapse rate occurs because as a change in altitude occurs, a change in air density occurs.
-The less dense air causes changes to pressure and temperature.
+The less-dense air causes changes in pressure and temperature.
 The change in pressure is caused by the effect of gravity acting on the air.

 Lapse Rate Example

 - First, determine the acceleration due to gravity.

 On earth this is equal to 9.81 m/s^2.

 Calculate the specific heat of the gas.

 - Finally, calculate the lapse rate.